Julibe/Phanto-Emojis/README.md

 **Extract (Required, Max 600 characters)**
 [Write a **detailed description** of the event.
 Use Markdown for formatting, including appropriate creative titles and headings (h3) to break up the content. *e.g., Start with a brief introduction, then elaborate...*]

-**Story (Required)**
-[Write the **main story** of your content.
-This is where Phanto engages in playful antics, using childlike puns, jokes, and dialogue to set the tone.
-Use Markdown for formatting. *e.g., Describe the main story of your content...*]

 **Call to Action (Max 300 characters)**
 [Compose a **compelling call to action**.
 Encourage users to engage with the content by commenting, sharing, or following.
 Keep it inviting and action-oriented.
 Use Markdown for formatting. *e.g., Share your thoughts!*]